 It is also important to obtain history about medications taken by the patient, such as chloramphenicol (aplastic anemia), herbal medications like XXX and anti-fibrinolytic or anti-platelet drugs.
-History on any previous blood transfusion is important as it indicates underlying chronic disease.
+History of any previous blood transfusion is important as it indicates underlying chronic disease.
 A history of recurrent infections could indicate leukopenia or other bone marrow abnormalities.

 Other information should be obtained, such as positive family history (for thalassemia/sickle cell anemia/hemophilia), nutritional deficiencies (iron deficiency anemia), alcohol use (megaloblastic anemia, clotting factor deficiency), and hepatic or renal disease (anemia of chronic disease).

 Examination of Blood Disorders

 A physical examination should include an assessment of the skin and mucous membrane inspection for pallor, bruising and petechiae.
-In severe anemia, conjunctival pallor, koilonychias, tachycardia and cardiac murmur may be present.
+In severe anemia, conjunctival pallor, koilonychias, tachycardia, and the cardiac murmur may be present.
 Platelet disorders should be suspected if excessive bruising, bleeding after minor dental procedures or epistaxis and menorrhagia are noted.

 Hemarthrosis, which is deep soft tissue or muscle bleeding, may be noticed in coagulation factor defects.
 Hepatomegaly is a finding in cases of liver failure, while splenomegaly is an indication of excessive red cell lysis such as in hereditary spherocytosis or malignancies or idiopathic thrombocytopenic purpura.